[?] Subscribe To This Site

 Use photos and as many personal anecdotes to make the cookbook meaningful and think of doing this as an on-going annual fundraiser: smaller books (they will cost less) on a regular basis rather than one large (and more expensive) book!

-Finishing Note:
+Finishing Notes:

 I would like to thank Susan very much for agreeing to do this cookbook fundraising interview.